-My wife Sharon and I have four children aged 23 to 31 years old, and live in Regina, Saskatchewan.
-I farmed for 32 years, recently retired and now work full time as a real estate agent, commercial property manager and developer.
+Doug is a hands-on restorer and does most of his own work.
+He and his wife Sharon have four adult children and live in Regina, Saskatchewan.
+In Doug’s words “I farmed for 32 years, recently retired and now work full time as a real estate agent, commercial property manager and developer.

-I bought my first Model “A” Ford in 1969 and have been in love with them ever since.
+Doug Keith has been collecting, restoring and driving collector cars for 50 plus years.
+“I bought my first Model ‘A’ Ford in 1969 and have been in love with them ever since.
 I now have two 1930 Tudor Sedans and am working on a 1929 Special Coupe.
-Filling out the collection are: 1953 Oldsmobile Deluxe 88, 1960 Oldsmobile 98 (purchased new by my grandfather), 1938 Chev Master Deluxe Sports Sedan, 3 Chevy Pickups (51, 52, 53) 1940 Diamond T Truck plus many future projects not running as yet.
-My motorhome is a 1964 MCI highway bus that enables us to spend a couple of months in the south, “roughing it smoothly”.
-This is the second antique bus I have owned and converted and the fact that it is an old timer only makes it more interesting!
+Filling out the collection are: 1953 Oldsmobile Deluxe 88, 1960 Oldsmobile 98 (purchased new by my grandfather), 1938 Pontiac Deluxe Sedan, 3 Chevy Pickups (51, 52, 53) 1940 Diamond T Truck.
+My motorhome is a 1964 MCI highway bus that enables us to spend a couple of months in the south, ‘roughing it smoothly’.
+This is the second antique bus I have owned and converted and the fact that it is an old timer only makes it more interesting!”

-I believe that in order to protect the hobby from well meaning environmental legislation and restriction we must have an organization that can speak to governments with a strong, unified, national voice.
-I also believe that the NAACCC and present executive is capable of being that voice.
+Doug came on the NAACC Board of Directors in 2001, serving as treasurer, and has enjoyed becoming involved in the more political aspects of the hobby.
+He is helping to make sure our old cars can remain on the highways without restrictions.
+In Doug’s words, “I believe that in order to protect the hobby from well-meaning environmental legislation and restrictions we must have an organization that can speak to governments with a strong, unified, national voice.
+I believe strongly that the NAACC and the present executive are capable of being that voice”.